What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 7. Lhasa Apso

-Gentle yet brave, these dogs are energetic, playful and sweet with a very gentle nature.
-But it’s important to introduce them to kids while they’re still pups, as an older dog may feel the need to “protect” their owner.
+Gentle yet brave, the Maltese are energetic, playful and sweet with a very gentle nature.
+But it’s important to socialize them to kids while they’re still pups, as an older dog may feel the need to “protect” their owner.

 Maltese may act like a princess, but they truly love running and playing.
 They are highly trainable and excel at learning new tricks.